 In fact there is much evidence that secrecy and legal monopoly are complementary rather than alternatives.
 Despite copyright, producers of books, music and movies have aggressively attempted to encrypt their work with Digital Rights Management (DRM), not only encrypting DVDs, but even going so far as to encrypt CDs using methods that are incompatible with many CD players and in some cases, physically damaging to computers.
-Similarly, in the field of patents, we have the Wright brothers, who for a decade locked their patented airplane in a barn so as to avoid revealing the secret of flight.

 There is evidence that the possibility of legal monopoly does have an impact on the direction of R&D, if not on the amount of R&D. Recent research by Moser on countries with and without patents in the 19th century shows that those countries without patents did not innovate less, but tended to focus innovation in areas where secrecy is relatively easy, such as food processing and scientific instruments.
-Whether such innovations are more or less socially desirable than other innovations is difficult to say, as Moser stresses in her work.
+Whether such innovations are more or less socially desirable than other innovations is difficult to say, as Moser stresses in her work.27

 While replacing secrecy with legal monopoly may have some impact on the direction of innovation, there is little reason to believe that it actually succeeds in making important secrets public and easily accessible to other innovators.
 For most innovations, it is the details that matter, not the rather vague descriptions required in patent applications.
 Take for example, the controversial Amazon one-click patent, U.S. Patent 5,960,411.
-The actual idea is rather trivial, and there are a variety of ways in which one-click purchase can be implemented by computer, any one of which can be implemented by a competent programmer given a modest investment of time and effort.
+The actual idea is rather trivial, and there are a variety of ways in which one-click purchase can be implemented by computer, any one of which can be coded by a competent programmer given a modest investment of time and effort.
 For the record, here is the detailed description of the invention from the patent application: